mozilla/mozjpeg/README-turbo.txt

    range of the quality scale is typically more like a 1.0 dB difference.)
 -- If the floating point algorithms in libjpeg-turbo are not implemented using SIMD instructions on a particular platform, then the accuracy of the floating point DCT/IDCT can depend on the compiler settings.
-For instance, different results will be obtained when using -mfpmath=387 or -mfpmath=sse with GCC on x86 systems.

 While libjpeg-turbo does emulate the libjpeg v8 API/ABI, under the hood, it is still using the same algorithms as libjpeg v6b, so there are several specific